Lievi77/HotelDatabaseProject/README.md

 -Begin report.
 [Chris + Lev] (Lev will type the final report on Latex)

 [Development Notes]:

 -AccountID, Name, LastName, phone number,city and country Cannot be null for "user" table.

-AccountID is a foreign key on user, host and guest tables.
+-AccountID is a foreign key on user, host and guest tables.

+-Created the user_info, host and guest Table (adding constraints shortly)